isaactimm79/shattered-pixel-dungeon/PROJECT_MEMORY.md

 * Turn Logic: We bypass standard `act/operate` methods for containers.
 We use "Direct Logic" (checking keys manually, calling `.open()` directly) to avoid turn-based thread gating.

 ## 4. Work Log (Recent)
+* [FIX] Added missing nested interface Hero.Doom in Hero.java to resolve compile errors: ToxicGas, Burning, Corrosion, Hunger, Poison, and Chasm all implement this marker for onDeath callbacks used by Hero.die().
+* [FIX] Implemented Hero.onLevelSwitched(), called by Dungeon.switchLevel().
+It resets realtime state and re-initializes exactX/exactY to the new grid position (initExactFromPos) and clears attackCooldown to 0.
+* [FIX] Implemented Hero.resurrect(): restores HP to 50%, clears non-persistent buffs, and applies LostInventory so items are disabled until the LostBackpack is recovered.
+This satisfies InterlevelScene.resurrect() calls.
+* [COMPLETED] Hero realtime collision and sliding: Implemented circle-vs-circle collision against characters during realtime movement while preserving tile occupancy rules.
+  - Constants: COLLISION_RADIUS=0.30 (hero), MOB_COLLISION_RADIUS=0.28 (enemies).
+  - Movement checks use isPassableCenter(...) for terrain + circle collisions, and centerCellOccupied(...) to prevent co-occupying a grid tile.
+  - Result: no more “square hitbox” sticking when moving around enemies; sliding along edges feels natural.
+* [COMPLETED] Pointer selection: Hero/mobs now use sprite.getHitbox() (tight/TILE/CUSTOM) for click/hover tests instead of full sprite bounds.
+* [FIX] Compile error in Hero.java (“reached end of file while parsing”): fixed by completing onOperateComplete(), resetting operatePosOverride, calling super.onOperateComplete(), and closing the class brace.
+* [FIX] Restored Hero.search(boolean intentional): reveals nearby secrets in FOV, shows CheckedCell effects when intentional, and spends TIME_TO_SEARCH and HUNGER_FOR_SEARCH only on intentional searches.
+Fixes missing method errors in Toolbar and CellSelector.

 * [BUILD] Fixed Gradle error by replacing project(':SPD-classes') dependency with a file-based jar in services (news/updates) modules.
 All affected build.gradle now use SPD-classes/build/libs/SPD-classes-${appVersionName}.jar.
 * [BUILD] Added GDX core dependency (com.badlogicgames.gdx:gdx:$gdxVersion) to services:news:shatteredNews and services:updates:githubUpdates so Net/XmlReader imports compile.
+* [BUILD] FIX: Changed services:news:shatteredNews to depend on project(':SPD-classes') instead of a file-based jar to satisfy Gradle task wiring (avoids missing input warning for compileJava).

 * [BUILD] Added SPD-classes jar and gdx core to core module dependencies to resolve com.watabou.noosa.Game and related classes.
 * [BUILD] Added gdx-controllers-core to core to resolve com.badlogic.gdx.controllers.ControllerListener and input APIs.
 * [BUILD] Fixed repositories: replaced invalid central.sonatype.com UI URL with proper Sonatype snapshots repo (s01.oss.sonatype.org).